aklump/urls_monitor/README.txt

 Description:
-Allows you to view the results of multiple domains from a single webpage.
+Allows you to view the connectivity results of multiple domains from a single webpage.

 Configuration:
 # Enter all domains you want to monitor, one per line into urls.txt.